 If you need a cheap real food that keeps stomachs full without much fuss, potatoes are it.
 You can’t get much easier or much more versatile – soup, salad, stuffed, or layered between cheese and cream, it’s hard not to love potatoes.

 Somehow we ended up with a house full of people who think french fries are the only acceptable potato food.
 I’m pretty sure this is a clean eating fail.

-Since we’re doing a #CheapskateWhole30, this root vegetable is a necessary evil right now.
-I tell my kids that sometimes it’s hard to live in the first world.
-Thankfully, Baked Home Fries have saved our month.
-It’s the perfect not-french-fry.
+Since we’re doing a #CheapskateWhole30, this root vegetable is extremely important right now.
+These Crispy Baked Home Fries saved our Whole30.
+It’s the perfect not-french-fry that tastes kind of like a french fry.

 These home fries are baked, not fried.
-They’re drizzled with healthy fats, tossed with garlic and paprika, and work perfectly for breakfast as well as dinner.
+They’re drizzled with healthy fats, tossed with garlic and paprika, and they work perfectly for breakfast as well as dinner.
 Leftovers crisp up easily in the oven.

 The cost largely depends on how much your potatoes cost.
 We get ours from Aldi – 10 pounds of russet potatoes for $3.49.
 This brings a batch of home fries to about $1.15.

 You can feed up to 6 people with this recipe, so each serving is 15 cents.

-Or you can feed my 3 small boys, because they are part locust.
+Or you can feed my 3 small boys the same amount of potatoes in one sitting, because they are part locust.

 To save time during the hectic dinner hour, you can chop the potatoes up to a day in advance.
 Store them in the fridge in a sealed container (these versatile glass bowls with lids are perfect – affiliate link), covered with water.